-- Discuss feedback: I know how easy it is to send over an email (or a Slack message) with design feedback.
+- Discuss feedback: I know how easy it is to send an email (or a Slack message) with feedback.
 And we all done that.
 However, it so much more valuable if the feedback is actually discussed and not just a bullet list of ideas and change requests.

 4. Give people time to give feedback

 So you just asked someone for feedback.
 And you immediately expect a real-time response.

 No matter how well you prepared your feedback providers, you should not put too much pressure on them right away.

 Give people time to think about the questions you’ve raised.
 To get a really considerate feedback, make sure that the person is not taken by surprise and doesn’t feel rushed.

 5. Post-feedback: What happens next?

 Wow.
 You’ve made it to through the feedback process.
 You gathered comprehensive feedback, encountered feedback discussions with your team.
 Congratulations.
 But we haven’t reached the finish line of the design feedback process yet.